 Pain Medicine Fellowship

-The Department of Anesthesiology and Washington University School of Medicine, together with Barnes-Jewish Hospital, sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
+The Department of Anesthesiology and WashU Medicine, together with Barnes-Jewish Hospital, sponsor an ACGME-accredited fellowship in Anesthesiology Pain Medicine.
 Through this fellowship training program, we are committed to providing top-quality experience to pain management fellowship trainees, with a balanced exposure to acute, chronic, and cancer pain.
-Washington University Pain Fellowship is a rounded training program with tailored didactics, strong interventional exposures, and a work-life balance.
+The Pain Fellowship Program is a rounded training program with tailored didactics, strong interventional exposures, and a work-life balance.
 Currently, we have three adult pain fellows per year.
 We built our program on a collegial/family culture and have a small 1:4 fellow-to-faculty ratio.
-By training here, you’ll be part of our Washington University Pain family.
+By training here, you’ll be part of our WashU Medicine Pain family.

 Adult & Pediatric Pain Dual Fellowship